-In a review published in Future Medicinal Chemistry in 2009, Nagarkatti concluded that cannabidiol appears to reduce inflammation within the body, which may make it an ideal supplement for those suffering from a variety of inflammatory conditions that affect people, such as arthritis and inflammatory bowel disease.
-(3,41) Multiple preclinical and animal studies have found similar results.
+In a review published in Future Medicinal Chemistry in 2009, Nagarkatti concluded that cannabidiol appears to reduce inflammation within the body, which may make it an ideal supplement for those suffering from a variety of inflammatory conditions that affect people.
+(2,3) Multiple preclinical and animal studies have found similar results.

-In a study on rats published in 1998 by Hampson, it was concluded that CBD may work as an antioxidant to help fight the free radicals present in the bloodstream, which can cause a variety of illnesses and diseases.
-(8)
+In a study on rats published in 1998 by Hampson, it was concluded that CBD may work as an antioxidant to help fight the free radicals present in the bloodstream.
+(4)

 With so many different beneficial properties, it’s no wonder that CBD has grown so popular as a supplement option for those with a myriad of different ailments.

 What Conditions Is CBD Used For?

 The past few decades have been an exciting time for CBD, as it’s shown to be helpful for a variety of different conditions.
 As time goes on, we are likely to see this list continue to grow longer.
 Here are a couple of conditions for which CBD has shown promise as a treatment alternative.